Another week, another smiling face from the HackSoft team. In this week’s edition, we would like to introduce you to Ventislav Tashev.

 Ventsi is a regular speaker at the meetups of the group, and if you’re curious to discover more, check out his latest talk.

 I am Ventsislav (or just Ventsi), and I’m a full-stack software developer at HackSoft.
-I’m 20 years old, and I’ve been working in HackSoft for nearly a year.
+I’m 22 years old, and I’ve been working in HackSoft for more than two years now.

 I really like the quote: “If something doesn’t make you happy - don’t do it.“.